 Decisions made throughout the entire 12-month production cycle can make a big impact on the success of each strawberry season, however, very close attention to detail is required during the pre-plant and planting stages.
 The pre-plant and planting periods are times when growers should anticipate at least $5,000 per acre in operating expenses for pre-plant fertilizers, fumigants, plastic mulch, drip tape and plants.
-Plants will be the principal cash outlay and costing as little as $1,350 per acre for bare-root fresh dugs to as much as $3,750 per acre for plug transplants (assuming a planting density of 15,000 plants per acre, based on average prices from 2009).
+Plants will be the principal cash outlay and cost as little as $1,350 per acre for bare-root fresh dugs to as much as $3,750 per acre for plug transplants (assuming a planting density of 15,000 plants per acre, based on average prices from 2009).

-Ensure fertility.
 Complete a soil test several months before planting to determine how much dolomitic lime is needed to raise the soil pH and how much potash (K2O) fertilizer to apply before bedding.
 If a soil test was not taken prior to shaping the beds, use these standard recommendations: Apply 60 pounds nitrogen (N) per acre, 60 pounds phosphate (P2O5) per acre and 120 pounds potassium (K2O) per acre.
 Broadcast these fertilizers and lightly incorporate before bedding and fumigation.

 Ammonium nitrate is recommended for the pre-planting nitrogen application.
 A broadcast application of 175 pounds per acre of ammonium nitrate will deliver 60 pounds of nitrogen per acre.
 In general, a P2O5 application of 60 pounds per acre should be incorporated, even on soil with a high phosphorus index.
 However, on soils that have ultra high levels of phosphorus (typically areas where large amounts of poultry manure have been applied), this application can be deleted.